sailfishos-mirror/bind9/bin/rndc/rndc.rst

    answers is currently enabled or disabled.
 It also reports the values of ``stale-answer-ttl`` and ``max-stale-ttl``.

+.. option:: showconf ( -user | -builtin | -effective )

+   This command prints the current running configuration for the server.
+   There are three modes:

+     - ``rndc showconf -user`` prints the contents of :iscman:`named.conf`, as of the time the server was most recently configured.
+     - ``rndc showconf -builtin`` prints the built-in default configuration settings (which may be overridden by :iscman:`named.conf`).
+     - ``rndc showconf -effective`` prints the effective configuration of the server.
+This is the merged combination of the ``-user`` and ``-builtin`` configurations.

+   Note that this information is only set or updated when the server is loaded or reconfigured.
+Properties that can be dynamically changed during runtime, such as the active root trust anchors, the debugging level (via ``rndc trace``), or DNSSEC validation (via ``rndc valiation``), are shown as configured, not as currently set, and zones that are dynamically added using ``rndc addzone`` are not visible.

+   See also :option:`rndc showzone`.

 .. option:: showzone zone [class [view]]

    This command prints the configuration of a running zone.